 One of the best tools for agile project management, JIRA is a lot more than just a simple bug tracking and team management software.
 If you have done a little research about the best project management tools for your agile teams, I’m sure you would have come across the name JIRA.

 Developed by Atlassian, JIRA is used in 122 countries, with more than 75,000 customers.
-It is designed to support Agile teams to plan, build, track progress, has a fully featured task management, reporting, and team collaboration.
-With JIRA you can manage a variety of different project, Jira has some disadvantages which make many of the customers look for alternatives to Jira.
+It is designed to support Agile teams to plan, build, track progress, and has all the features you need for efficient task management, reporting, and team collaboration.
+With JIRA you can manage a variety of different projects.
+However, like any other tool Jira also has some disadvantages, which make many of the customers look for JIRA Alternatives.

 Users using Jira are mostly confused while using the tool and have found that the interface becomes clunky most of the time.
 Small businesses also have a problem with JIRA’s plans, which can cost up to $12,000 per year for a team of 500 users.
 This makes them look for Jira alternatives.
 Find out which of Jira alternatives suits best to your needs.

 - Why You Should Look For Jira Alternatives?